ThinkUpLLC/ThinkUp/docs/source/troubleshoot/common/index.rst

 Common Problems
 ===============

-ThinkUp is a work in progress, and certain known problems which can occur on different server setups have simple solutions.
+ThinkUp is a work in progress.
+Certain known problems can occur on different server setups have known solutions.

 .. toctree::
    :maxdepth: 1